Melding Wildlife Surveys to Improve Conservation Inference: Introduction

 The paper is organized as follows.
 In Section \ref{LEPCbackground}, we provide a brief history of LEPC conservation and discuss current needs for informing management.
 Section \ref{datacollection} details the sampling protocols of the aerial (\ref{dataaerial}) and ground (\ref{dataground}) surveys.
-Section \ref{Models} describes submodels accounting for the observation process of each survey, and a joint response model for linking inference across surveys.
-In Section \ref{modelingfitting}, we describe the Markov melding techniques used to fit our integrated model.
-Section \ref{results} includes the results and a sensitivity analysis, and Section \ref{discussion} concludes with a discussion of our findings.
+Section \ref{Models} describes submodels accounting for the observation process of each survey and a joint response model for linking inference across surveys.
+In Section \ref{modelingfitting}, we describe the Markov melding techniques used to facilitate posterior inference for our integrated model.
+Section \ref{results} includes the results and a simulation study and sensitivity analysis to access the predictive performance of our integrated model.
+Section \ref{discussion} concludes with a discussion of our findings.